Jmcderm1/CPE-487-Synth-Project/README.md

 - **Constraints File**:
   - `synthesizer.xdc`: Specifies the pin locations and I/O standards for the FPGA board, including audio output and debugging LEDs.

-## Deliverables
-1. **VHDL Source Code**: Include all the VHDL files listed above (`.vhd` files).
-2. **Constraints File**: The updated constraints file (`synthesizer.xdc`) specifying pin mappings for FPGA I/O.
-3. **Simulation Files** (Optional but recommended): Testbenches for verifying the correct operation of each module.
-4. **Project Documentation**:
-   - **README.md**: This file explaining the purpose of the project, features, files, and instructions for setup.
-   - **Block Diagram**: A diagram showing the interconnection of different modules within the synthesizer.
-   - **Waveform Screenshots**: Screenshots of simulated waveforms, showing outputs like the generated wave, envelope changes, and PWM audio signal.
-5. **Presentation Slides**: Summarize the project, including the purpose, approach, and results.
-Include visuals like the block diagram, waveforms, and the FPGA setup.

 ## Setup Instructions
 1. **Vivado Setup**: